tmedha/manobal/README.md

 ```shell
 python test.py
 ```
-# Made with hate and feeling of revenge by Medha <3
+# Made with hate and vengefulness by Medha <3